A Mental Model of LLMs for Engineers Who Crave Simplicity Instead of Hype

 Managers of ML or data teams who want a deeper explanation of model behavior beyond surface-level explanations.

-• Reason about behavior emergence from large-scale data
+• Reason about behavior emergence from large-scale data, so that you can predict how LLMs might behave in certain situations

 Product Leaders